How Do Doctors Find Bladder Cancer?

 There are several tests that doctors may use to diagnose bladder cancer.
 They include:

 One of the most common symptoms of bladder cancer is blood in the urine.
-There are numerous reasons why you might have blood in your urine, so your doctor test your urine.
+There are numerous reasons why you might have blood in your urine, so your doctor should test your urine.

-Specifically, the doctor may run a urine cytology scan.
+Specifically, the doctor may run a urine cytology test.
 This scan is done to see if there are any abnormal cells present in your urine.
 While it’s not common, sometimes if the doctor spots something unusual, he or she may use a microscope or perform a molecular analysis to see if there are any tumor cells in the urine.

 Cystoscopy

 A cystoscopy is a crucial test for diagnosing bladder cancer.
 This diagnostic procedure involves the insertion of a long, thin camera through the urethra into the bladder to identify any growths or abnormalities.
 If the doctor detects anything suspicious during the cystoscopy, they may opt to conduct a biopsy to confirm the diagnosis.
 While a cystoscopy can detect abnormalities, confirming the diagnosis often requires obtaining a tissue sample for further analysis.A cystoscopy is one of the most important diagnostic procedures for bladder cancer.
-Watch our video on cystoscopy.

 Biopsy

 A biopsy involves removing a small piece of the growth for further examination and testing.
 If a tumor or other abnormality is identified, the urologist will likely schedule you for a cystoscopy under anesthesia with bladder biopsy.
 During the biopsy procedure, the doctor will remove a piece of the tumor and send it to the lab for analysis by a pathologist.
 The doctor may want to take multiple biopsies to make sure he or she gets an accurate picture of the entire growth.
-Watch our video about biopsies.

 After this, the doctor may decide to perform a transurethral resection of the bladder tumor, or TURBT.
 During this procedure, the doctor will try to remove as much of the tumor as possible through the urethra.
 The doctor may use tools attached to a resectoscope to remove the tumor tissue..
 Then, the tumor will be sent to the pathologist for further testing.